phamnam2003/challenges/tech/otel/OVERVIEW.md

 - Semantic Conventions are now located in their own repository: [https://github.com/open-telemetry/semantic-conventions](https://github.com/open-telemetry/semantic-conventions)
 - Both the collector and the client libraries **SHOULD** autogenerate `semantic convention` keys and enum values into constants (or language idiomatic equivalent).
 Generated values shouldn’t be distributed in stable packages until semantic conventions are stable.
 The `YAML` files *MUST* be used as the source of truth for generation.
 Each language implementation **SHOULD** provide language-specific support to the [code generator](https://github.com/open-telemetry/semantic-conventions/tree/main/model/go).
 - Additionally, attributes required by the specification will be listed [here](https://opentelemetry.io/docs/specs/otel/semantic-conventions/)

+# Contrib Packages

+- The `OpenTelemetry` project maintains integrations with popular **OSS projects** which have been identified as important for observing modern web services.
+Example API integrations include instrumentation for web frameworks, database clients, and message queues.
+Example SDK integrations include plugins for exporting telemetry to popular analysis tools and telemetry storage systems.
+- Some plugins, such as `OTLP Exporters` and `TraceContext Propagators`, are required by the `OpenTelemetry specification`.
+These required plugins are included as part of the SDK.
+- *Plugins and instrumentation packages* which are optional and separate from the SDK are referred to as **Contrib** packages. **`API Contrib`** refers to packages which depend solely upon the API; **SDK Contrib** refers to packages which also depend upon the SDK.
+- The term `Contrib specifically` refers to the collection of plugins and instrumentation maintained by the `OpenTelemetry project`; it does not refer to *third-party plugins* hosted elsewhere.

+# Versioning and Stability

+- `OpenTelemetry` values *stability* and *backwards compatibility*.
+Please see the [versioning and stability guide for details](https://opentelemetry.io/docs/specs/otel/versioning-and-stability/).